2026-2027 ERAS Residency Application Guide

 Contact your Designated Dean’s Office to access MyERAS.
 They will issue you a token, which is a one-time access code to register for MyERAS.

 You must acquire an ERAS token from your own Designated Dean’s Office, as your documents will not be accurately uploaded with a token from a different school or organization.
-You also must make sure that your ERAS token is from the current MyERAS season, as a token from a previous season will not work.
+You must also ensure your ERAS token is from the current MyERAS season, as tokens from previous seasons will not work.
 ERAS tokens can only be used once to register.

 An AAMC account is required to register for MyERAS.
-If you don’t already have one, you will need to register for one.
+If you don’t already have one, you will need to register.

 How Much Do Residency Applications Cost?